Toschu95/Case_Study_Business_Exploration_SQL_Tableau/README.md

 ## Setup & Usage

+This setup guide is written for **Mac**; adapt commands accordingly for other platforms.

 ### Requirements

+- **MySQL** installation is required to set up and use the magist database.
 - **Tableau Desktop** or **Tableau Public** (for visual exploration)
-- (Optional) Access to an SQL database for additional queries
-- This setup guide is written for **Mac**; adapt commands accordingly for other platforms.

 ### Importing Database & Running Queries